Cigna Expands Medicare Advanta - GuruFocus.com

 PPO plans provide coverage at out-of-network providers, giving customers more freedom and flexibility.
 Higher cost shares may apply.

-Cigna's MA plans in the Miami area provide customers with their choice of a number of trusted health care partners, including Baptist Health hospitals, physicians and its network of services, HCA Healthcare System, Jackson Memorial Systems, Mount Sinai Hospital and Steward Healthcare System, as well as physicians from such organizations as Cano Health, CareMax, Centrum Health, Chen Senior Medical Centers, Community Medical Group and Conviva Care Center.

-Cigna also offers Medicare Supplement plans and stand-alone prescription drug plans across all of Florida.
+Cigna continues to offer MA plans in Cuyahoga, Geauga, Lake, Lorain, Medina and Summit counties.
+The company also offers Medicare Supplement plans and stand-alone prescription drug plans across all of Ohio.

-"We believe in giving our customers choices so they can select the plan that best fits their health status, lifestyle and budget," Saathoff said.

 For more details about Cigna's Medicare plans, please visit www.CignaMedicare.com.